zwets/kcst/README.md

   To build `kcst` you need a C++ compiler and GNU `make`.
 Run `c++ --version` and `make --version` to check that you have these.

-  To run `kcst` you need GNU `awk`, which probably is already on your system (try `gawk --version`), or else can be installed via the package manager.
+  Running `kcst` requires GNU `awk`, which probably is already on your system (try `gawk --version`), or else can be installed via the package manager.

 * Build